POL - 30.01.14 Special Events

 18. Background Checks

-18.1 It is important for the University to ensure that all camp/program staff is appropriately screened before working with minors in NCCU’s Sponsored Camps.
+18.1 It is important for the University to ensure that all camp/program staff are appropriately screened before collaborating with minors in NCCU's Sponsored Camps.
 All summer camp/conference employees must have a Criminal Background Check completed and reviewed prior to the start of the summer camp/conference.
-If a Criminal Background Check is not successfully completed, the individual will not be cleared to work at the summer camp/conference.
+If a Criminal Background Check is not successfully completed, the individual will not be cleared up to work at the summer camp/conference.

 18.2 Agreements between NCCU and non-NCCU Sponsored Camps or summer enrichment program should outline the responsibility of the sponsor to require the appropriate training and screening for all program staff.
 Any agreement should indemnify NCCU and the State of North Carolina for all damages related to or arising from camp/program activities.